-If you’re searching for cope and stick cabinet doors you’re likely remodeling your kitchen or building a new home.
+If you’re searching for cope and stick cabinet doors, it’s likely that you’re remodeling your kitchen or building a new home.
 But what is a cope and stick cabinet door and why might you choose one?
-There are two categories of cabinet doors, those that are just a solid slab of wood, and those that are made from 4 frame sections and a center panel.
+There are two categories of cabinet doors to choose from: slab doors that are just a solid slab of wood, and doors that are made from four frame sections and a center panel.
 This second category can include both mitered and cope and stick doors.
 Cope and stick cabinet doors use a frame joint that forms a 90-degree angle at each of the four corners.
-Since slab doors have a tendency to warp with humidity variations, framed cabinet door designs such as the cope and stick construction are often preferred by builders and homeowners alike.
+Since slab doors have a tendency to warp with humidity variations, framed cabinet door designs using mitered or cope and stick construction are often preferred by builders and homeowners alike.

-Cope And Stick Joint vs Mitered Joint
+Cope And Stick Cabinet Doors vs Mitered Cabinet Doors

-Cope And Stick Joints
+Cope and Stick Joints

-Mitered joints are similar in that there are sections of wood that use a tab in grove joint fabrication method.
-Yet they differ in the way the sections of wood come together.
-For a mitered cabinet door, each of the four frame sections are cut at their ends to have a 45° to create a diagonal joint of 90° at each of the corners.
-This is also a durable joint option but differs in style.
-Many of the most popular cabinet doors, such as the shaker cabinet door, feature cope and stick instead of mitered joints.
+Mitered joints are similar in that the frame is constructed of four sections of wood that use a tongue in groove joint fabrication method, yet they differ in the way the sections of wood come together.
+For a mitered cabinet door, each of the four frame sections are cut at a 45-degree angle at the ends to create a diagonal joint of 90-degrees at each of the corners.
+This is also a durable joint option for cabinet doors, but creates a different look and style because of the angled corner seam.

-Buy Cope And Stick Cabinet Doors
+Buy Cope and Stick Cabinet Doors at Cabinetdoors.com